 SUPPLY CHAIN CHALLENGES

 A lack of visibility into the supply chain may be the root of many challenges faced by the pharmaceutical industry.
 Drug shortages.
 Counterfeits.
-Many of the hard-hitting headlines critiquing the industry today highlight how patients, regulators and retailers alike do not often know where drugs are coming from and how they were made.
+Many of the hard-hitting headlines critiquing the industry today highlight how patients, regulators, and retailers alike do not often know where drugs are coming from and how they were made.

 But for the industry, the path to visibility represents more than an ability to track-and-trace goods for the consumers’ sake.
 In some cases, it may also boost margins and result in a safer product.
 Being able to see where supply chain problems lie opens the door to addressing them.

-The supply chains for designing, manufacturing and distributing pharmaceuticals and medical devices plus those providing healthcare services will integrate so that all partners can see the full picture and help them plan ahead more accurately and cost-effective.
-Collaboration between the parties involved in the healthcare provision will contribute to make the industry more efficient.
+The supply chains for designing, manufacturing, and distributing pharmaceuticals and medical devices plus those providing healthcare services will integrate so that all partners can see the full picture and help them plan ahead more accurately and cost-effective.
+Collaboration between the parties involved in the healthcare provision will contribute to making the industry more efficient.
 Differences in process permeate the industry, making any change in standards or control difficult to implement.

 Often, supply chain issues come down to differences in processes or systems.
 A single drug or treatment may be administered to hundreds of hospitals through distributors, but with more than 5,000 such healthcare facilities in the U.S. alone, it can be tough to keep track of and meet each buyer’s requirements.